Thabo Cele: Career

-In 2016, Cele signed for Portuguese third division side Real S.C. from the KZN Academy in South Africa.
+In 2016, Cele signed for Portuguese third division side Real from the KZN Academy in South Africa.

-In 2017, he signed for S.L.
-Benfica, Portugal's most successful club, before returning to Real S.C. on loan.
+In 2017, he signed for Benfica, Portugal's most successful club, before returning to Real on loan.

-In 2018, he signed for Cova da Piedade in the Portuguese second division.
+In 2018, Cele moved to Cova da Piedade in the Portuguese second division.

-On 12 October 2021, after training with the team since September, he joined Polish side Radomiak Radom on a two-year deal.
+On 12 October 2021, after training with the team since September, Cele joined Polish side Radomiak Radom on a two-year deal.

 On 16 August 2023, Cele was transferred to Russian Premier League club Fakel Voronezh.
 In January 2025, Cele left Fakel by mutual consent.

-On 27 January 2025, Cele signed a three-and-a-half-year contract with Kaizer Chiefs.
+On 27 January 2025, Cele signed a three-and-a-half-year contract with Kaizer Chiefs.In September 2026, he agreed to mutually terminate his contract with the club.

+On 10 September 2026, Cele signed for Mamelodi Sundowns as a free agent on a two-year contract, with an option to extend the deal.